gcedeno/FEND_Capstone_TravelAPP/README.md

 - Using APIs and creating requests to external urls
 - all learned techniques

-## Development
+## Development & Use

-Install all the dependencies runnig `npm i `.To get webpack running and build the dist folder, run `npm run build-dev`.
+1. Install all the dependencies runnig `npm i `.
+2. For development environment to get webpack running and build the dist folder run the command `npm run dev`;
+4. For production `npm run build`;
-Once that is created you can run `npm start` to have hot loading of the project as well as a working express environment.
+5. Finally you can run `npm start` to have hot loading of the project as well as a working express environment.